 - Remember throughout the day to question whether you’re dreaming and then do a reality test.

 - The ‘reality test’ is an attempt to prove you’re dreaming by checking the functionality and/or stability of your surroundings (or a specific symbol or object of your choosing).
 Skip to number 3 for more on reality testing.

 - Remember to do this while dreaming, the test will reveal to you that you’re dreaming, and then you’ll become lucid.

 This is a mnemonic practice because it engages the prospective memory (remembering to do something in the future).
 Try this technique many times throughout the day to build muscle memory for lucid dreaming.

 Develop a skeptical mindset – question whether you’re dreaming throughout the day, and then test if you actually are dreaming, and eventually, you’ll remember to do this during a dream, thus triggering lucidity.
 And if you attain lucidity in the middle of a dream you’re already having, you’ve achieved a Dream Initiated Lucid Dream (DILD).

 Quick tip for lucid dreaming:

-I recommend that if you wake up at any point in the night, quickly try this technique and go right back to sleep.
-Plan on realizing you’re dreaming when you start dreaming again.
-Also, write these experiences down in your dream journal, especially if it worked!
-You’ll want to remember how you did it – learn from your failures and build upon your successes.
+I recommend that if you wake up at any point in the night, try the following technique and go right back to sleep: Plan on realizing you’re dreaming when you start dreaming again.
+And whether that works or not, be sure to write about these attempts in your dream journal.
+You’ll want to remember how you did it, learn from your failures, and build upon your successes.